 Trek Bicycle's CEO, John Burke, addresses the House Subcommittee on Highways and Transit Hearing: "Improving and Reforming the Nation's Surface Transportaion Programs"

-The Link is a planned bicycle and pedestrian route through Springfield’s core that will connect existing and planned greenways.
-The route will be primarily on existing streets with minimal vehicular traffic.
-The experiences of walkers and bicyclists on The Link will vary along different routes; however, the ultimate goal is to develop a system of shared-use routes that creates an experience of comfort and safety.
-While the experience will not be the same as walking or riding on a greenway trail, the landscaping, fixtures, and materials along The Link are planned to be better than along a typical city street.
+The Link is an accessible route for walking and bicycling along low volume slow speed streets through Springfield's core linking existing and planned greenway trails and activity centers.
+The ultimate goal is to develop a system of shared-use routes that creates an experience of comfort and safety, similar to that of walking or riding on a greenway trail.
+The landscaping, fixtures, and materials along The Link are planned to be better than along a typical city street.

-The Link will connect more than just greenways.
-By routing The Link through the core of Springfield, it will connect neighborhoods; other modes of travel; and retail, services and employment activity centers.
+The Link connects more than just greenways.
+By routing The Link through the core of Springfield, it connects neighborhoods; other modes of travel; and retail, services and employment activity centers.
 The centers include:

 - Commercial Street